risqiutama/risqiutama.github.io/_pages/about.md

 ======
 My main research interest revolves around the intersection between computer vision and machine (deep) learning, applied to a wide range of problems including navigation, positioning, mapping, object detection, or semantic segmentation, among others.

-Nevertheless, I am also keen to work in a wide area of cyber-physical systems which typically combines multi-modal sensor data with AI-based intelligent inference systems.
+Nevertheless, I am also keen to work in the area of cyber-physical systems which typically combines multi-modal sensor data with AI-based intelligent inference systems.

 Recent News
 ======